-Book your Qurbani with Imran Khan Cancer Appeal and become a lifeline for the hardest hit by the pandemic this Eid ul-Adha.Sacrifice a share in a cow for £50 Sacrifice a goat/sheep for £115 Sacrifice a cow for £350
+Book your Qurbani with Imran Khan Cancer Appeal and become a lifeline for the poorest people in Pakistan this Eid ul-Adha.Sacrifice a share in a cow for £50 Sacrifice a goat/sheep for £115 Sacrifice a cow for £350

-Eid ul-Adha may be the only time they eat meat this year.
+For these families Eid ul-Adha may be the only time they can eat meat this year.
 Don’t let them go hungry.
 Book your Qurbani with us today.

 At IKCA, we do not risk compromising the validity of your Qurbani.